-Attorney Luftman and attorney Dan Sabol represented our client on her case.
-Attorney Sabol attended the pre-trial hearing and reviewed the discovery and began negotiating on the young lady’s behalf in an attempt to get her case dismissed.
+The attorney at LHA represented the client on her case.
+We attended the pre-trial hearing and reviewed the discovery and began negotiating on the young lady’s behalf in an attempt to get her case dismissed.
 The prosecutor was initially unwilling to do so.
-Ultimately, attorney Sabol set the case for a jury-trial and prior to trial the prosecutor agreed to dismiss the case.
+Ultimately, we set the case for a jury-trial and prior to trial, the prosecutor agreed to dismiss the case.
 Our client was relieved.

 As the Columbus Criminal Defense team does in all of our cases, a motion to seal or expunge the record of the young lady’s case was filed immediately following the dismissal of her case.
 Once granted, the case will be removed from the Franklin County Municipal Clerk of Courts website and her criminal background.
 She will legally have a clean slate.

 Prior results do not guarantee a similar outcome in your case.
 Individual results may vary based on the facts, injuries, jurisdiction, venue, witnesses, parties, and other factors.
 The results and client testimonials provided are not necessarily representative of the results obtained by all clients or their satisfaction with the firm’s services.